alexueda/startup/README.md

 For this deliverable, I implemented a real-time messaging system using WebSockets, integrating both backend and frontend to enable instant communication between multiple clients.

-- [x]WebSocket Backend Setup:
+- [x] **WebSocket Backend Setup**:
   - Implemented a WebSocket server using the ws library in Node.js.
   - Configured the server to handle connections on the /websocket endpoint.
   - Upgraded HTTP requests to WebSocket connections and securely managed the lifecycle of connections.
   - Developed functionality to broadcast messages to all connected clients, ensuring real-time updates.

-- [x]Message Broadcasting:
+- [x] **Message Broadcasting**:
   - Ensured messages sent by one client are immediately broadcasted to all other connected clients.
   - Added logic to differentiate between the sender and other recipients, preventing duplicates or missed messages.

-- [x]Frontend Integration:
+- [x] **Frontend Integration**:
   - Built a WebSocket client using the browser's WebSocket API.
   - Integrated the WebSocket client into a React application, dynamically connecting it to the backend.
   - Implemented functionality to send messages through WebSocket from the frontend.
   - Handled received messages in real-time and updated the UI accordingly.

-- [x]Immediate Local Updates:
+- [x] **Immediate Local Updates**:
   - Optimized the frontend to display sent messages immediately in the sender’s UI without waiting for server confirmation.
   - Ensured seamless synchronization between local UI updates and server broadcasts.

-- [x]Reconnection Logic:
+- [x] **Reconnection Logic**:
   - Added robust reconnection logic to handle unexpected WebSocket disconnections.
   - Automatically attempted reconnections with a delay to maintain connection reliability.

-- [x]Error Handling:
+- [x] **Error Handling**:
   - Backend: Managed invalid or malformed messages and handled inactive connections securely.
   - Frontend: Displayed user-friendly error messages for connection failures or message sending issues.

 This deliverable successfully integrates WebSockets for real-time communication and ensures a robust, error-handled, and user-friendly experience for messaging across multiple clients.